ZxxLang/abnfa/README.md

 Must be in the factors [0], the alone or factors method can create new factors.

+    OUTDENT            Automatic calculation aligned
-    OUTDENT            follow the line must be indented OUTDENT-aligned    the subsequent line allows alignment with the first line OUTDENT-       === OUTDENT-aligned
+    OUTDENT-aligned    Allow subsequent lines to align with the first line OUTDENT-       === OUTDENT-aligned

 Algorithm: